VarrianRin/Optimize_Hash_Table/README.md

 # time = 2.05 seconds
 No diffrences it's just a permissible error.
 So in conclusion we have accelerated hash table more than 50 times!
-Learn asm - it's usefull!
+Learn asm - it's useful!